almetica/almetica/README.md

 consider using the GNU AGPL for any software which will commonly be run over a network.

+## Legal

+This software contains no code from the original game.
+We are developing an alternative server implementation like the open source server implementation for Lineage 2: L2J, or Ragnarok Online: rathena.

+The cryptography algorithm used by by Bluehole in their network protocol is a direct implementation of the freely available stream cipher Pike published in Ross Anderson's 1994 paper "On Fibonacci Keystream Generators".

 ## Credits

 It's pretty hard to trace the origin of some of the achievements.
 So I will just credit people without their specific contributions.
-Most of them did discover specific issues while reverse engineering the TERA network protocol or did some other kind of groundwork that this sever is based on (ordered alphabetically):
+Most of them did discover specific issues while reverse engineering the TERA network protocol or did some other kind of groundwork that this server is based on (ordered alphabetically):

 alexrp, caali-hackerman, mirrawrs, meishu, P5yl0, pinkiepie